AbhinavKPathak/PHP-CRUD-RESTful-Application/README.md

-# PHP-CRUD---RESTful-API-
+# PHP-CRUD Application with RESTful-API and jQuery-

-A simple CRUD web app with PHP back-end using custom RESTful API and JSGrid as front-end library to serve data in a tabular layout and provide CRUD operations.
+Front-End : JSGrid to serve data in tabular form and provide CRUD operations.
+Back-End : PHP core classes with custom RESTful api Database : SQLite